simulation-based-inference/simulation-based-inference.github.io/_posts/2022-12-31-emulating-hydrodynamic-simulations-with-semi-analytic-modeling-c.md

 ---
 title: "Emulating hydrodynamic simulations with semi-analytic modeling: comparing the evolution of global quantities in the Santa Cruz SAM and IllustrisTNG"
+author: "A Gabrielpillai, R Somerville, S Genel… - American …, 2023 - ui.adsabs.harvard.edu"
 hero_title: "Papers"
 categories:
   - Physics
 tags:
   - paper
 ---
-A Gabrielpillai, R Somerville, S Genel… - American …, 2023 - ui.adsabs.harvard.edu

 >… properties in larger volumes than are currently feasible with numerical hydrodynamic simulations, and these models can be interfaced with simulation based inference to …